backgom2357/Recommender_system_via_deep_RL/README.md

 ```

 # Procedure
-Trying to improve performance of RL based recommender system.
+- Trying to improve performance of RL based recommender system.
 The report contains the result of Using the actor network with embedding layer, reducing overestimated Q value, using several pretrained embedding and applying [PER](https://arxiv.org/abs/1511.05952).

+- Making new embedding files.
+Previous one contains the information for entire timelines which can mislead model.

+- Updating Train and Evaluation part.
+Currently, I didn't follow the exact same training and evaluation procedure in the paper.